citation-file-format/citation-file-format/schema-guide.md

 - type: [definitions.date](#definitionsdate)
 - required: false

 The date the software or data set has been released.
-Format is 4-digit year, 2 digit month, 2 digit day of month, separated by dashes.
+Format is 4-digit year, 2-digit month, 2-digit day of month, separated by dashes.

 Usage example: